Stephen-ODriscoll/PlutoUtils/docs/stopwatch.md

 ## stopwatch.hpp

 ### stopwatch
 A simple stopwatch class built on top of **std::chrono**.
 When created, the stopwatch won't automatically start unless you pass **true** to the constructor.
-Can be copied.

 #### clock
 The type of the clock.
 This will be an alias of **std::chrono::high_resolution_clock**.